Exopy/exopy_pulses/docs/source/user_guide/sequence_transfer.rst

 The chosen instrument must match the selected context.
 If it is not so, a dialog will notify you that you should choose a new driver.

-As it may happen that you edit the sequence after building a measure, each time you reopen the measure the system will check whether you have loaded the last version of the pulse sequence.
+As it may happen that you edit the sequence after building a.measurement, each time you reopen the.measurement the system will check whether you have loaded the last version of the pulse sequence.
 If the loaded version is outdated the refresh button will be red.
 In the same way, during enqueuing a warning will be emitted if the sequence is oudated.